- By adm1n

 What is the Grizzly Difference?

-The key differences for Grizzly are that the ploughs are designed to be narrow for transport and easily transported between properties, this is an extremely important feature of the Grizzly machines, starting from 2m wide, with the largest reaching 12m wide.
+The key differences for Grizzly are that the ploughs are designed to be narrow for transport and easily transported between properties, this is an extremely important feature of the Grizzly machines, starting from 2m wide, with the largest reaching an impressive 12m width.

 Depth is also quickly and easily set or adjusted with hydraulic adjustment on the wheel.
 The level of the machine is adjusted through a front pitch control cylinder.
 This is also connected to a solid impact safe guard at the front of the machines to help float over solid impact obstacles and undulating country.
 Grizzly machinery can also be used over terrain, such as melon holes, where other ploughs struggle.